 3. OPERA IN A TRUNK

 Opera trunks are a great way to introduce your students to opera or to prepare them for Student Night at the Opera!
-For two weeks, your class can have one of our trunks containing props, costumes, activities, crafts, a CD and DVD of the opera, and a guide for putting it all together.
+For three weeks, your class can borrow one of our trunks containing props, costumes, activities, crafts, a CD and DVD of the opera, and a guide for putting it all together.

-Trunks can be borrowed for free for a two-week period.
+Trunks can be borrowed for free for a three-week period.